 The two detectors have to be set up separately in normal Serpent fashion.

-- Currently, only the indirect effect of the perturbation is calculated and the direct effect must be calculated separately and added to the result.
+- Currently, the indirect effect of the perturbation is always calculated and the direct effect is calculated for the following detector responses:

 Adding a perturbation